RunningDeer shares recipes to help people with ulcers enjoy their favorite foods.

 After reading the above list, think you will never be able to eat pizza?

-- 1 T Hummus, Choose a mild flavor
+- 1 tablespoon hummus (choose a mild flavor)

 - Take your pita bread and make sure it is left whole.
 Do not buy the kind that is pre-cut in half.